thienmdoan/WeatherBoy/README.md

 # WeatherBoy
-App that tells realtime weather and sends notifications.
+bot that tells realtime weather and sends notifications.